Category: Zero Knowledge

 Groth16 Explained

-Evaluating and Quadratic Arithmetic Program on a Trusted Setup
+Evaluating a Quadratic Arithmetic Program on a Trusted Setup

 Evaluating a Quadratic Arithmetic Program on a Trusted Setup Evaluating a Quadratic Arithmetic Program (QAP) on a trusted setup enables a prover to demonstrate that a QAP is satisfied without…